webmagic-io/docs/en/posts/ch6-custom-componenet/pipeline.md

     }
 }
 ```
-To Reference this example, you can customize your own `Pipeline`.Get the data from the `ResultItems` and process as your own method.
+To Reference this example, you can customize your own `Pipeline`.
+Get the data from the `ResultItems` and process as your own method.

 #### 6.1.3 persist the result in the MySQL
 First, we introduce a example[jobhunter](https://github.com/webmagic-io/jobhunter).
 It's a WebMagic which integrate a spring framework to crawl the job information.
 This example also show how to use Mybatis to persist the data in the MySQL database.